archangel-dlt/archangel-ethereum-network/README.md

  ./archangel-ethereum-network.sh
 ```

-The script will, in necessary, initialise the genesis block.
+The script will, if necessary, initialise the genesis block.

 By default, the script will
   * Store its data in a directory immediately below the script's location